How Retirement Can Make You A Permanent Resident In Switzerland

 IS IT POSSIBLE TO WORK IN SWITZERLAND WITH A RESIDENCE PERMIT FOR RETIREES?

-No, to receive a Switzerland Retirement Visa, you must demonstrate that you do not engage in or profit from any gainful job.
-As a result, as a retiree, you cannot work in Switzerland or abroad.
+No, to receive a Swiss Retirement Visa, you must demonstrate that you do not engage in or profit from any gainful job.
+As a result, as a retiree, you cannot work in Switzerland.

 CAN I BECOME A PERMANENT RESIDENT IN SWITZERLAND WITH A RESIDENCE PERMIT FOR RETIREES?